dewitt4/Cloud-Custodain/docs/source/azure/contribute.rst

 Tests for c7n_azure run automatically with other Custodian tests.
 See :ref:`Testing for Developers <developer-tests>` for information on how to run Tox.

+If you'd like to run tests at the command line or in your IDE then reference `tox.ini` to see the required environment variables and command lines for running `pytest`.

 Test framework
 --------------